armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.deployment/tasks.before/scaleManifest.md

 ---
 title: "spinnaker.deployment.tasks.before.scaleManifest"
 linkTitle: "scaleManifest"
-description: "A policy that is run before executing each task in a Scale Manifest stage."
+description: "A policy that runs before executing each task in a Scale Manifest stage."

 ---